Drew Waters Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The pitching staff for the Tigers has a collective 8.2 K/9, the fifth-worst in the league.
+- The pitching staff for the Tigers has a collective 8.3 K/9, which ranks 25th in the league.

-- The Tigers' 4.53 team ERA ranks 23rd among all league pitching staffs.
+- The Tigers' 4.51 team ERA ranks 22nd among all MLB pitching staffs.

-- Olson (0-2) makes the start for the Tigers, his third of the season.
+- Lorenzen makes the start for the Tigers, his 12th of the season.
+He is 2-4 with a 4.23 ERA and 47 strikeouts in 66 2/3 innings pitched.

-- In his last appearance on Wednesday, the righty threw 3 1/3 innings against the Atlanta Braves, giving up six earned runs while surrendering five hits.
+- The right-hander's last appearance was on Wednesday against the Atlanta Braves, when he went six innings, surrendering six earned runs while giving up nine hits.

+- The 31-year-old has amassed an ERA of 4.23, with 6.4 strikeouts per nine innings, in 11 games this season.
+Opponents are batting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.